ksandom/mass/packages-available/AWS/docs/importingHostsFromAWS.md

 Now we've saved them so that we can query them with `mass --list=blah`.

+# Installing the PHP AWS API SDK

+## Installing the official PHP AWS API SDK

+    sudo apt-get install php-pear
+    sudo pear channel-discover pear.amazonwebservices.com
+    sudo pear install aws/sdk
+    sudo apt-get install php5-curl

-## Installing the PHP AWS API SDK
+## Installing the forked PHP AWS API SDK

-TODO write this.
+The advantage of doing this is that adds support for route53.
+If you don't need this for now, use the official one since that will always be the most up-to-date in every other way.

+TODO Fill this out when it's ready.

+_Comming soon_